neotoma/about/README.md

 ### Account Security

 Accounts on systems like infrastructure providers will need to be kept private, of course.
-In this case, credentials and emails are shared among core contributors to prevent siloing access, while still upholding security.
+In this case, credentials and emails are shared among core contributors to prevent siloing access while still upholding security.

 ### Liability